 - Do you know that the builder is often required to contact the home warranty company if issues are found during the construction of your new home?

 - Do you have a paper trail of repair requests from the builder or is the project manager trying to do everything verbally?

 - Does the builder have my best interest at heart?

-This broken structural roof truss was found at today’s pre-drywall inspection shortly after the county inspector had signed off on the home!
+A broken roof truss was found at today’s pre-drywall inspection.
+This was discovered shortly after the county inspector had signed off on the framing inspection!